How does the 8fit app work?

-Overall, 8fit app reviews are good; people are seeing fast results and they’re loving the personalization.
+Overall, 8fit app reviews are good; people are seeing results and they’re loving the personalization.
 However, these good reviews come with some pretty strong complaints against their customer service and subscription policies.

 8fit App Cost and Their Custom Workouts

 At the time of writing this 8fit review, the fitness app did not offer any monthly subscriptions.
 The 8fit pro version costs $60 per year – the whole fee must be paid upfront, hence the complaints against their subscription policies.
 The pro version comes with a personalized meal plan included.

 To customize your program, the first thing the 8fit app does is asks you a bunch of questions regarding your goals, gender, age, height, weight, current body fat, targeted body fat, and more.
 Once that’s done, your personalized workouts are created (the meal plan is created later).

 You can either choose to lose weight, get fitter, or gain muscle mass.
 I went with the “lose weight program” that worked on reducing my calorie intake.

 Get fitter is for people who are happy with their weight and just wanna maintain and/or slightly increase their progress, whereas gain muscle program creates a calorie surplus, hence the workouts incorporate more resistance training with a focus on building muscle with your own bodyweight.

 The workouts are held 6 times a week in short 8-12 minute long sessions (but the time can slightly change depending on how fast you’re doing the routine).